 Rahul is a movie addict who can never get enough of good films.
 His all time favorites are Inception, 12 Angry Men, and Scarface.

-Taken is a gripping, intriguing film about an ex-government agent on a one-man mission to save his daughter from a sex-trafficking gang.
+Taken is a gripping, intriguing movie about an ex-government agent on a one-man mission to save his daughter from a sex-trafficking gang.
 It’s fast-paced, character-driven and far more original than what we’ve come to expect from Hollywood thrillers.
 Even though it might require suspension of disbelief more than a few times, there is no denying that it’s an entertaining flick that keeps you on the edge of your seat for the whole time.

 Being a huge fan, I’ve compiled a list of other films like Taken.
 Take a look—